Submit to Blackbird

 Direct all inquiries to blackbird@vcu.edu

-Submissions for Blackbird 2.0 are open under the direction of Editor, Jessica Hendry Nelson and Poetry Editor, Devon Walker-Figueroa.
+Submissions for Blackbird 2.0 are now open under the direction of Faculty Editor, Jessica Hendry Nelson, and Poetry Editor, Devon Walker-Figueroa.
 Blackbird now publishes four issues–short, thoughtfully curated collections we’re calling our Flights–every year, two in the fall and two in the spring.

 Jessica Hendry Nelson is the author of Joy Rides Through the Tunnel of Grief, winner of the AWP Sue William Silverman Prize in Creative Nonfiction, (UGA, 2023) and If Only You People Could Follow Directions (Counterpoint, 2014), finalist for the Vermont Book Award.
 She is also coauthor of the textbook and anthology Advanced Creative Nonfiction: A Writers’ Guide and Anthology (Bloomsbury, 2021).
 She is an Associate Professor in the MFA program and English Department at Virginia Commonwealth University and on faculty in the MFA program at the University of Nebraska in Omaha.

-Devon Walker-Figueroa is the author of two poetry collections, Philomath (Milkweed Editions, 2021) and Lazarus Species (Milkweed Editions, 2025).
+Devon Walker-Figueroa, Poetry Editor, is the author of two poetry collections, Philomath (Milkweed Editions, 2021) and Lazarus Species (Milkweed Editions, 2025).
 Devon is the former poetry editor of The Iowa Review and has, over the years, worked in an editorial capacity with such publishers as Tin House Books; Four Way Books; Copper Canyon Press; Conduit Books and Ephemera; Narrative Magazine; and Killscreen, a journal of interactive arts.

 General Guidelines